efabless/caravel_user_project/docs/source/index.rst

 Building the PDK
 ================

-Make sure you have `Magic VLSI Layout Tool <http://opencircuitdesign.com/magic/index.html>`__ installed on your machine before building the pdk.
-The pdk build is tested with magic version ``8.3.265``.

 .. code:: bash

     # set PDK_ROOT to the path you wish to use for the pdk